k98kurz/micropycelium/Packager_spec.md

 ## Receive

-Receives a Packet and determines what to do with it.
-Once routing is enabled, if the Packet is routable, it will attempt to forward the packet.
+Receives a Packet and the interface and MAC it came from, and determines what to do with it.
+If the Packet is routable, it will attempt to forward the packet.

-When a node receives a Package in a single packet, it will check the application ID and drop the Package if the application has not registered to accept Packages.
+When a node receives a Package in a single packet, it will check the Application ID and drop the Package if the Application has not registered to accept Packages.
-If the application was registered, the Package will be delivered to the application.
+If the Application was registered, the Package will be delivered to the Application.

-When a node receives a sequence, it will request retransmission of the first packet in the sequence (`packet_id=0`) if it did not receive it, but it will not request retransmission of other missing packets until it receives the first packet (which contains the application ID) and verifies that the Package will be deliverable.
+When a node receives a sequence, it will request retransmission of the first packet in the sequence (`packet_id=0`) if it did not receive it, but it will not request retransmission of other missing packets until it receives the first packet (which contains the Application ID) and verifies that the Package will be deliverable.
 If the Package is deliverable, the node will attempt to collect the whole Package sequence and deliver the Package to the appropriate application.